-Postdoctoral position in Vision and Cognitive Neuroscience, Dartmouth College
+Postdoctoral position in Visual Neuroscience, UC Berkeley

-Applicants should send a brief statement of interest, CV, and names of three references (letters requested later) to Emily Cooper (firstname.lastname@example.org).
+The expected start date is flexible, preferably in the summer or fall of 2018.
+Applicants should send a brief statement of interest, CV, and names of three references (letters requested later) to Prof. Emily Cooper (email@example.com).